 Our future success is highly dependent on the clinical success of our drug candidates, including rezpegaldesleukin and NKTR-255.
 In general, most investigational drugs, including drug candidates designed to treat patients suffering from autoimmune disorders and cancers, such as rezpegaldesleukin and NKTR-255, respectively, do not become approved drugs.
 Accordingly, there is a very meaningful risk that our drug candidates will not succeed in one or more clinical trials sufficient to support one or more regulatory approvals.

-Further, if Lilly fails to return to us quickly the regulatory rights, safety and efficacy data, testing assays, and other materials that are necessary for us to continue clinical development of rezpegaldesleukin, or if continued development of rezpegaldesleukin is not ultimately successful, our market valuation, prospects, financial condition and results of operations would be materially harmed.
-In February 2023, we announced that, although the Phase 2 Lupus Study of rezpegaldesleukin in SLE conducted by Lilly did not meet the study's primary endpoint and that Lilly does not intend to advance rezpegaldesleukin to Phase 3 development in SLE, patients in the study who received the middle dose within the modified intent-to-treat population, defined as patients who were randomized and received at least one dose of rezpegaldesleukin, demonstrated improvement in SLEDAI-2K score compared to placebo.
-On April 27, 2023, we announced that we would be regaining the full rights to rezpegaldesleukin from Lilly.
-We plan to initiate a Phase 2b study of rezpegaldesleukin in patients with moderate-to-severe atopic dermatitis in 2023.
+We previously relied on Lilly (through the Lilly Agreement) to initiate, properly conduct, and prioritize clinical trials and other developmentrelated activities for rezpegaldesleukin.
+In February 2023, we announced that the Phase 2 Lupus Study of rezpegaldesleukin in systemic lupus erythematosus (SLE) conducted by Lilly did not meet the study's primary endpoint and that Lilly does not intend to advance rezpegaldesleukin to Phase 3 development in SLE.
+On April 27, 2023, we announced that we would be regaining the full rights to rezpegaldesleukin from Lilly, and the collaboration agreement subsequently terminated.
+Following the return of our rights to develop rezpegaldesleukin, we bear all costs of development.
+We have initiated two Phase 2b rezpegaldesleukin studies: one in patients with moderate-to-severe atopic dermatitis, and another in patients with severe-to-very severe alopecia areata.
 We will also explore other auto-immune indications for the development of rezpegaldesleukin.
-One or more clinical failures of our drug candidates would jeopardize and could result in reduced, delayed or eliminated revenue.
+While we believe we currently have the materials that are necessary for us to continue clinical development of rezpegaldesleukin, we may need or benefit from additional materials that Lilly has not yet transferred to us.
+In the event Lilly fails to promptly and completely transfer to us any additional needed materials or we are not able to independently source these materials, the continued clinical development of rezpegaldesleukin and our business will be significantly harmed.
+Even if the applicable agreement provides us with enforcement or other curative rights to address the harm caused by Lilly's action (or failure to act), our efforts in pursuing a remedy would be costly and there is no guarantee that these efforts would succeed or be sufficient to fully address the harm.
+If continued development of rezpegaldesleukin is not ultimately successful, our market valuation, prospects, financial condition and results of operations would be materially harmed.